 When Can I Enroll in Texas Health Insurance?

-The Texas Open Enrollment Period for 2021 Obamacare (ACA) insurance starts November 1, 2020 and ends December 15, 2020.
-If you missed the open enrollment deadline, you may have to wait until the following year to enroll.
+The Texas Open Enrollment Period for Obamacare (ACA) insurance typically starts November 1 and ends December 15.
+If you miss the open enrollment deadline, you may have to wait until the following year to enroll.
 However, you may be eligible for a Special Enrollment Period to sign up for Texas health insurance if you have a qualifying life event, such as marriage or pregnancy.
 Special Enrollment Periods can take place year-round.